 1. Arashiyama (嵐山)

-Arashiyama is a mountainous area on the outskirts of Kyoto, known for its beautiful scenery in all four seasons, famous for its bamboo forest and Kimono "forest".
+Arashiyama is a mountainous area on the outskirts of Kyoto, renowned for its stunning scenery throughout the four seasons.
+It is especially famous for its bamboo forest and the 'kimono forest'.

-This is a large forest with straight rows of bamboo lit on both sides.
-Inside this area there are also many temples and pagodas for tourists to visit.
+This is a vast forest with straight rows of bamboo, beautifully lit on both sides.
+Within this area, there are also several temples and pagodas for tourists to explore.

 Arashiyama

-You can rent a rickshaw to enjoy the beautiful scenery here.
-In the bamboo forest, there is also a designated area for rickshaws to enter, making it easier for you to take photos without worrying about being disturbed by crowds.
+You can rent a rickshaw to fully enjoy the beautiful scenery here.
+Inside the bamboo forest, there is also a designated area for rickshaws, allowing you to take photos without worrying about crowds disrupting your shot.

 Sit in a rickshaw and enjoy the scenery.

-Not only the mountains and forests, this place is also famous for the banks of the Katsura River.
-They also rent boats so we can row to explore the river ourselves, or we can hire someone to climb and sit on the boat to admire the scenery.
-The best time to see this place is the red leaf season (around October-November).
+Not only is it known for its mountains and forests, but this place is also famous for the banks of the Katsura River.
+You can rent a boat to explore the river on your own, or hire someone to row and guide you while you admire the scenery.
+The best time to visit is during the red leaf season (around October-November), when the landscape is especially stunning.

 Address to rent a boat: https://goo.gl/maps/qzcmZKHBRXuCMr5L9